-- property, plant and equipment; - investments in subsidiaries (recognised in the Company's statement of financial position (see note 31)); and - payment for leasehold land held for own use under operating leases.
+- property, plant and equipment, including right-of-use assets (other than property carried at revalued amounts); - investments in subsidiaries (recognised in the Company's statement of financial position (see note 31)); and - payments for leasehold land held for own use under operating leases.

-If the recoverable amount (i.e. the greater of the fair value less costs of disposal and value in use) of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
-An impairment loss is recognised as an expense immediately, unless the relevant asset is carried at a revalued amount under another HKFRS, in which case the impairment loss is treated as a revaluation decrease under that HKFRSs.
+If the recoverable amount (i.e. the greater of the fair value less costs of disposal and value-in-use) of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount.
+An impairment loss is recognised as an expense immediately, unless the relevant asset is carried at a revalued amount under another HKFRS, in which case the impairment loss is treated as a revaluation decrease under that HKFRS.